juanmvsa/juanmvsa.github.io/about me👋🏾.md

 My adviser is [Dr. Gemma Bel Enguix](https://scholar.google.com/citations?hl=en&user=RXWYz10AAAAJ), and I am currently working on two projects regarding the detection and mitigation of biases in large language models.

-My first ongoing project focuses on the detection of LGBTphobia in Mexican Spanish, while the second one aims at implementing [formal semantics](https://eecoppock.info/bootcamp/Invitation_to_formal_semantics-2022Jan18.pdf) into neural language models, in order to see if propositional, predicate and high-order logic can help us create better language models.
+My first ongoing project focuses on the detection of LGBTphobia in Mexican Spanish, while the second one aims at implementing [formal semantics](https://eecoppock.info/bootcamp/Invitation_to_formal_semantics-2022Jan18.pdf) into neural language models, in order to see if propositional, predicate and high-order logics can help us create better language models.

 I am very **interested in** D&I in AI, data engineering, design of explainable algorithms, and applied AI for the understanding of social phenomena.